Skatteetaten/vagrant-hashistack/template/README.md

 ## Customizing the vagrant box
 The vagrant box ships with a default startup scheme.
 It will run an ansible playbook to start all services.
-You may change the hashistack configuration or add aditional pre- and post steps to the startup procedure to match your needs.
+You may change the hashistack configuration or add aditional pre and post steps to the startup procedure to match your needs.

 ### Overriding and extending the configuration of the hashistack